xavierchia/xavierchia.github.io/_posts/2023-12-01-sam-altman.md

 ## On Focus

+* "It doesn’t matter how fast you move if it’s in a worthless direction.
+Picking the right thing to work on is the most important element of productivity and usually almost ignored.
+So think about it more!"
 * "Almost everyone I’ve ever met would be well-served by spending more time thinking about what to focus on.
 It is much more important to work on the right thing than it is to work many hours.
 Most people waste most of their time on stuff that doesn’t matter."
 * "How to succeed: pick the right thing to do (this is critical and usually ignored), focus, believe in yourself (especially when others tell you it’s not going to work), develop personal connections with people that will help you, learn to identify talented people, and work hard."
 * "Don’t waste time.
 Most people waste most of their time, especially in business."